 As our Senior Technical Advisor, Cole, pointed out in our December 2018 article “CO2 vs. Ethanol Safety Concerns,” people often ask him, “‘what happens once the city finds out I need gallons upon gallons of ethanol on site?’
 I can confidently tell them that the city will be deeply invested in monitoring their business on a regular basis” (Holstrom 2018).

-Many extraction facilities run into bottlenecks in production. extraktLAB’s Model 140 supercritical CO2 extractors were designed with throughput and future scalability in mind.
+Many extraction facilities run into bottlenecks in production. extraktLAB’s Model 140 supercritical CO2 extractors were designed with throughput and future scalability (up to one ton per day!) in mind.
 A 24 sq. ft. footprint and low energy use means lower overhead costs for production.

 In fact, our Model 140 supercritical CO2 extractors offer, “some of the fastest processing on the market,” according to the GreenRushDaily article, “10 Best Cannabis Extraction Machines on the Market.”